Totox00/multiarchi-bot/commands.md

 Make one of your own slots public with a specific description.

 ## `/status <world> <slot> <update>`
-Make a status report for a specific slot.
+Make a status update for a specific slot.
+`/bulk-status` also exists, and can be used to make multiple status updates in one command.

 ## `/status-report <world>`
 View the status of all slots in a world and the latest update from each player in them.